 - Tip the bottom of the system up a few inches to drain the water

 When the system is done draining, leave it laying on the piece of wood so it’s in a horizontal position and the inlet and outlet are off the ground.

 When you return home and want to start using your central water filtration system again, lift the system upright and put it back in its old position.
+Reconnect the system to the bypass valve by following the How to Drain Instructions above in reverse order.
 Check to make sure all the leadwire connectors are secure and the wiring is away from the valve gear.
 Plug the system back into the power source.
 The system will automatically complete a Clean Rinse cycle and return to normal operation.

 As someone who cares about their water, it’s important to keep a checklist with these water filtration system maintenance steps.
 Proper maintenance will allow your filtration unit to last for many years to come.
 If you need more maintenance tips and tricks, find your unit’s installation guide by going to our owner’s manuals page.